gopheracademy/gopheracademy-web/content/advent-2015/shield-backup-system.md

 <small>Due to limitations in Go Playground this code must be run locally to reproduce, please see [example code on Github](https://github.com/starkandwayne/shield-race).</small>

-As you can see, we're trying to drain stdout and stderr into their respective pipes to sort the output of the ls command.
-When you do this, you run into a race condition.
-What is a race  condition?
-[Simply put](http://www.airs.com/blog/archives/482): "A race condition occurs when one goroutine modifies a variable and another reads it or modifies it without any synchronization."

-But how and why does this happen in our code?

-Skimming over the code you can see that it is going to drain stdout and stderr into their respective pipes to sort the output of the `ls` command. `sort.Start` is run first so that `sort` is ready to sort for the output of `ls`, similar to running `ls | sort`.
-At this point, `sort` is running in the background until its stdin is complete.
-In the code, you can see `sort.Stdin` is defined as `ls.StdoutPipe`.
+In this example, `ls` and `sort` are taking over the roles of `target` and `store` from SHIELD.
+Skimming over the code you can see that it is going to drain stdout and stderr into their respective pipes to `sort` the output of the `ls` command. `sort.Start` is run first so that `sort` is ready to sort the output of `ls`, similar to the way that store would wait to read the output of target (or vice versa).
+At this point, `sort` is running in the background and will continue to do so until its stdin is complete.
+Since `sort.Stdin` is defined as `ls.StdoutPipe`, that means waiting for the `ls.StdoutPipe` to complete.
 Then Go hits the `Wait` command.
 [Taking a look at `Wait`](https://golang.org/src/os/exec/exec.go#L372) and then looking back at the code, we can see that the descriptors that `Wait` needs to close before exiting are the read and stdout pipes.
 This read is the same read that `Drain` is trying to read (`rd`) from.
 Since `Wait` is trying to close what `Drain` is trying to read, the program fails with a data race condition like so:

 ```
 $ ./shield-race